lovesegfault/hemoglobin/README.md

 cargo run --release xxxxxxx
 ```

 where `xxxxxxx` is a number that encodes the rule for the automaton.
 This number can be anything from 0 to 2^512 -1.
+Once the program starts, hit `a` to start the automaton, `g` to regenerate a new starting state, and `q` to quit.